0xPolygonMiden/miden-base/docs/architecture/transaction.md

 ### Flow

 1. **Prologue**

    Executes at the beginning of a transaction.
 It validates on-chain commitments against the provided data.
 This is to ensure that the transaction executes against a valid on-chain recorded state of the account and to be consumed notes.
-Notes to be consumed must be registered on-chain - except for [ephemeral notes](note.md) which can be consumed without block inclusion.
+Notes to be consumed must be registered on-chain — except for [ephemeral notes](note.md) which can be consumed without block inclusion.

 2. **Note processing**

    Notes are executed sequentially against the account, following a sequence defined by the executor.
 To execute a note means processing the note script that calls methods exposed on the account interface.
 Notes must be consumed fully, which means that all assets must be transferred into the account or into other created notes.
 [Note scripts](note.md/script) can invoke the account interface during execution.
 They can push assets into the account's vault, create new notes, set a transaction expiration, and read from or write to the account’s storage.
 Any method they call must be explicitly exposed by the account interface.
 Note scripts can also invoke methods of foreign accounts to read their state.

-1. **Transaction script processing**
+3. **Transaction script processing**

    `Transaction` scripts are an optional piece of code defined by the executor which interacts with account methods after all notes have been executed.
-For example, `Transaction` scripts can be used to sign the `Transaction` (e.g., sign the transaction by incrementing the nonce of the account, without which, the transaction would fail.), to mint tokens from a faucet, creating notes, modifying account storage. `Transaction` scripts can also invoke methods of foreign accounts to read their state.
+For example, `Transaction` scripts can be used to sign the `Transaction` (e.g., sign the transaction by incrementing the nonce of the account, without which, the transaction would fail), to mint tokens from a faucet, create notes, or modify account storage. `Transaction` scripts can also invoke methods of foreign accounts to read their state.

 4. **Epilogue**

    Completes the execution, resulting in an updated account state and a generated zero-knowledge proof.
 The validity of the resulting state change is checked.
 The account's `Nonce` must have been incremented, which is how the entire transaction is authenticated.
-Also the net sum of all involved assets mus be `0` (if the account is not a faucet).
+Also, the net sum of all involved assets must be `0` (if the account is not a faucet).

 The proof together with the corresponding data needed for verification and updates of the global state can then be submitted and processed by the network.

 ## Examples

 To illustrate the `Transaction` protocol, we provide two examples for a basic `Transaction`.
-We will use references to the existing Miden `Transaction` kernel - the reference implementation of the protocol - and to the methods in Miden Assembly.
+We will use references to the existing Miden `Transaction` kernel — the reference implementation of the protocol — and to the methods in Miden Assembly.

 ### Creating a P2ID note

 Let's assume account A wants to create a P2ID note.
-P2ID notes are pay-to-ID notes that can only consumed by a specified target account ID.
+P2ID notes are pay-to-ID notes that can only be consumed by a specified target account ID.
 Note creators can provide the target account ID using the [note inputs](note.md).

 In this example, account A uses the basic wallet and the authentication component provided by `miden-lib`.
 The basic wallet component defines the methods `wallets::basic::create_note` and `wallets::basic::move_asset_to_note` to create notes with assets, and `wallets::basic::receive_asset` to receive assets.
 The authentication component exposes `auth::basic::auth_tx_rpo_falcon512` which allows for signing a transaction.
 Some account methods like `account::get_id` are always exposed.

 The executor inputs to the Miden VM a `Transaction` script in which he places on the stack the inputs (tag, aux, note_type, execution_hint, RECIPIENT) to the notes that he wants to create using `wallets::basic::create_note` during the said `Transaction`.
 The Miden VM will execute the `Transaction` script and create the notes.
-After having been created the executor can use `wallets::basic::move_asset_to_note` to move assets from the accounts vault to the notes vault.
+After having been created, the executor can use `wallets::basic::move_asset_to_note` to move assets from the account's vault to the notes vault.

 After finalizing the `Transaction` the updated state and created notes can now be submitted to the Miden operator to be recorded on-chain.